XYPB/CondFoleyGen/README.md

 ```bash
 ln -s ./data ./specvqgan/onset_baseline/
 ```
-The dataloader will automatically load data from the directory with the same pre-processed method.
+The dataloader will automatically load data from the directory with the same pre-processing.

 ### Train & Test